aqsaafzal-01/Linear-regression-project/README.md

-# Linear Regression Model
+# House Price Prediction using Linear Regression

-This repository contains a trained Linear Regression machine learning model saved as `linear_model.pkl`.
+## Project Overview
+This is a beginner Machine Learning project that predicts house prices based on house size using the Linear Regression algorithm.

+## Features
+- Predicts house prices from house size input.
+- Built using Python and Scikit-Learn.
+- Trained on sample housing data.
+- Model saved for future use using Joblib.

 ## Technologies Used
 - Python
-- Scikit-learn
 - Pandas
 - NumPy
+- Scikit-Learn
+- Joblib

-## Description
+## How It Works
-The model was trained using the Linear Regression algorithm and saved in pickle (`.pkl`) format for future predictions.
+1. Load the dataset.
+2. Train a Linear Regression model.
+3. Save the trained model.
+4. Enter a house size value.
+5. Get the predicted house price.

-## Files
+## Example
-- linear_model.pkl : Trained machine learning model
+Input:
+2500 sq ft

+Predicted Price:
+≈ 46,000

 ## Author
 Aqsa Afzal

-BS Computer Science
+## Learning Outcome
+This project helped me understand:
+- Data preprocessing
+- Linear Regression
+- Model training
+- Model evaluation
+- Saving and loading Machine Learning models